lmmeqa/chorely-backend/ApiDoc.md

 - `"reject"` - Vote to reject the dispute (keep chore completed)

 **Auto-Resolution:**
-- When 50% or more family members vote "approve", the dispute is automatically approved
+- When 50% or more eligible voters vote "approve", the dispute is automatically approved
-- When 50% or more family members vote "reject", the dispute is automatically rejected
+- When 50% or more eligible voters vote "reject", the dispute is automatically rejected
+- If votes are tied, approve wins
+- After 24 hours, if not enough approve votes, the dispute is automatically rejected
 - Approved disputes remove points from the chore assignee and revert the chore to "claimed" status

 ---